 - Listen to Raymond Guess discuss Realism and Utopianism in Political Philosophy on the Philosophy Bites podcast [16 mins]

-Unfortunately, there’s only so much you can learn by using free online resources.
+While these resources are a great starting point, there’s only so much you can learn by using free online resources.
 If you want to learn more, check out this list of the best books on Political Philosophy.